BMN Committees

 Marketing and Communication Committee

-- Contact BMN to get on the volunteer call out list to participate in Invasive plant removal, creating BMN displays at community events, nest box cleaning, bird counts, botany walks, etc.
+- Contact BMN at burkemountainnats@gmail.com to get on the volunteer call out list to participate in Invasive plant removal, BMN displays at community events, nest box cleaning, bird counts, botany walks, etc.